Skip to content

 Day 1Sleep.
 No cramming.8+ hrs

 That’s under 4 total study hours across 2 weeks.
-Research says this beats an 8-hour cram the night before.
+Research says it beats an 8-hour cram the night before.

-Key takeaway: Every cram-the-night-before session bets that short-term recall equals knowledge.
+Every cram-the-night-before session bets that short-term recall equals knowledge.
 It doesn’t.
-The material fades within days.
-If you want content that helps in your next course or career, you need spaced retrieval during the prep cycle.
+The material fades inside a few days.
+If you want content that still helps in your next course or your career, you have to run spaced retrieval during the prep cycle, not after it.

-What about the 1-3-5-7 rule (study day 1, review days 3, 5, 7)?
-Same verdict as the 3-5-7 method.
-The principle is sound, the intervals are arbitrary.
-If your exam is 7 days away, it fits.
-For anything longer, scale the gaps to your retention window using Cepeda’s 10-20% rule.
+The 1-3-5-7 rule (study day 1, review days 3, 5, 7) earns the same verdict as the 3-5-7 method.
+Sound principle, arbitrary intervals.
+If your exam is 7 days out, it fits.
+For anything longer, scale the gaps to your retention window with Cepeda’s 10-20% rule.

 LearnClash Practice mode handles this without you scheduling anything.
 Pick the topic, play 9 questions, let the SRS decide when each question returns.
 For deadline tactics, see our memory-palace and mnemonic playbook.
 For the matchmaking math behind skill-appropriate difficulty, see how the ELO rating system works.
-For why ELO-matched duels land in a 45 to 55 percent win-rate band that compounds retention, see the ELO matchmaking and win-rates breakdown.
+For how ELO-matched duels keep games competitive enough to compound retention, see the ELO matchmaking and win-rates breakdown.

 8. How to Study at Home or in Limited Time